 Limited and Reasonable Assurance Engagements (Ref: Para.
-7-9, 38-44R, 45L-46R, 50, A2)
+8-10, 15(c)(i), 40-46R, 47L-48R, 54, A2)

-- A81.
-Because the level of assurance obtained in a limited assurance engagement is lower than in a reasonable assurance engagement, the procedures the assurance practitioner will perform in a limited assurance engagement will vary in nature from, and are less in extent than for, a reasonable assurance engagement.
-The primary differences between the assurance practitioner's overall responses to address the assessed risks of material misstatement and further procedures for a reasonable assurance engagement and a limited assurance engagement on a general purpose water accounting report are as follows: - (a) The emphasis placed on the nature of various procedures: The emphasis placed on the nature of various procedures as a source of evidence will likely differ, depending on the engagement circumstances.
-For example: - (i) The assurance practitioner may judge it to be appropriate in the circumstances of a particular limited assurance engagement to place relatively greater emphasis on enquiries and analytical procedures, and relatively less emphasis, if any, on tests of controls and obtaining evidence from external sources than would be the case for a reasonable assurance engagement.
+- A82.
+Because the level of assurance obtained in a limited assurance engagement is lower than in a reasonable assurance engagement, the procedures the assurance practitioner performs in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement.
+The primary differences between the assurance practitioner's overall responses to address the assessed risks of material misstatement and further procedures for a reasonable assurance engagement and a limited assurance engagement on a general purpose water accounting report include: - (a) The emphasis placed on the nature of various procedures as a source of evidence will likely differ, depending on the engagement circumstances.
+For example: - (i) The assurance practitioner may judge it to be appropriate in the circumstances of a particular limited assurance engagement to place relatively greater emphasis on enquiries and analytical procedures, and relatively less emphasis, if any, on testing of controls and obtaining evidence from external sources than may be the case for a reasonable assurance engagement. - (ii) Where continuous measuring equipment is used to quantify water flows, the assurance practitioner may decide in a limited assurance engagement to respond to an assessed risk of material misstatement by enquiring about the frequency with which the equipment is calibrated.
+In the same circumstances for a reasonable assurance engagement, the assurance practitioner may decide to examine the records of the equipment's calibration or independently test its calibration. - (iii) Where the volume of a storage is quantified, the assurance practitioner may decide in a reasonable assurance engagement to independently analyse the characteristics of the model used to determine the volume of the water asset, but in a limited assurance engagement the assurance practitioner may decide that reviewing the responsible party's records of volume of the water asset over a given period of time is an adequate response to an assessed risk of material misstatement. - (b) In a limited assurance engagement the further procedures performed are ordinarily less than in a reasonable assurance engagement.
+This may involve: - (i) Selecting fewer items for examination; - (ii) Performing fewer procedures (for example, performing only analytical procedures in circumstances when, in a reasonable assurance engagement, both analytical procedures and other procedures would be performed); or - (iii) Performing procedures at fewer locations.

-- (ii) Where continuous measuring equipment is used to quantify water flows, the assurance practitioner may decide in a limited assurance engagement to respond to an assessed risk of material misstatement by enquiring about the frequency with which the equipment is calibrated.
-In the same circumstances for a reasonable assurance engagement, the assurance practitioner may decide to examine the records of the equipment's calibration or independently test its calibration. - (iii) Where the volume of a storage is quantified, the assurance practitioner may decide in a reasonable assurance engagement to independently analyse the characteristics of the model used to determine the volume of the water asset, but in a limited assurance engagement the assurance practitioner may decide that reviewing the responsible party's records of volume of the water asset over a given period of time is an adequate response to an assessed risk of material misstatement. - (b) The extent of further procedures: The extent of further procedures performed in a limited assurance engagement is less than in a reasonable assurance engagement.
-This may involve: - (i) Reducing the number of items to be examined, for example, reducing sample sizes for tests of details; - (ii) Performing fewer procedures (for example, performing only analytical procedures in circumstances when, in a reasonable assurance engagement, both analytical procedures and tests of detail would be performed); or - (iii) Performing procedures at fewer locations. - (c) The nature of analytical procedures: In a reasonable assurance engagement, analytical procedures performed in response to assessed risks of material misstatement may involve developing expectations regarding recorded volumes or note disclosures that are sufficiently precise to identify material misstatements.
-In a limited assurance engagement analytical procedures are often designed to support expectations regarding the direction of trends, relationships and ratios rather than to identify misstatements with the level of precision expected in a reasonable assurance engagement.20
+(c) In a reasonable assurance engagement, analytical procedures performed in response to assessed risks of material misstatement involve developing expectations regarding recognised volumes or note disclosures that are sufficiently precise to identify material misstatements.
+In a limited assurance engagement, analytical procedures may be designed to support expectations regarding the direction of trends, relationships and ratios rather than to identify misstatements with the level of precision expected in a reasonable assurance engagement.

-Further, when significant fluctuations, relationships or differences are identified, appropriate evidence in a limited assurance engagement may often be obtained by making enquiries of management and those charged with governance and considering responses received in the light of known engagement circumstances, without obtaining additional evidence as is required by paragraph 46R(a) in the case of a reasonable assurance engagement.
+Further, when significant fluctuations, relationships or differences are identified, appropriate evidence in a limited assurance engagement may be obtained by making enquiries of management and those charged with governance and considering responses received in the light of known engagement circumstances, without obtaining additional evidence as is required by paragraph 48R in the case of a reasonable assurance engagement.